bailey-m/animal-adoption-app/README.md

 6. From the root directory, run `cd front-end`.
 7. Run `npm install`.
 8. Run `npm start`.
 This will start the app on port 3000.

+9. Set your `NODE_ENV` environment variable to `development`.
+This will point the front-end to our server running at http://localhost:8080.
+On Windows, the command to do this is:
+`$env:NODE_ENV = 'production'`
+For the syntax to do this on other operating systems, refer to (https://www.geeksforgeeks.org/node_env-variables-and-how-to-use-them/).